dorogoy/zipline-mcp/README.md

 - `filter`: (optional) Filter by file type or other criteria
 - `sort`: (optional) Sort field (e.g., "createdAt", "size", "name")
 - `order`: (optional) Sort order ("asc" or "desc", default: "desc")

+**Example Prompts for Users:**

+- "List all my files on Zipline"
+- "Show me the first page of my uploaded files"
+- "Search for files with 'document' in the name"
+- "Find all PDF files that I've uploaded"
+- "List my files sorted by creation date, newest first"
+- "Show me 10 files per page, page 2"
+- "Search for files with 'report' in the original name"
+- "List my files sorted by size, largest first"
+- "Find all image files I've uploaded"

 #### `tmp_file_manager`